 Not only do these shapes have width and height they give the illusion of depth.

-These are the true to life objects in three dimensional form.
+These are true-to-life objects in three-dimensional form.
 I am not going into much detail with these as they are more related to drawing the form of objects and are also more difficult to draw.

 Two Dimensional Shapes

 These are the shapes I focused on when drawing the bear, as you will see later on in this lesson.

 While the square and circle can be smaller or larger they do not vary in the way they appear.

 However, the triangle and rectangle can take on numerous variations.